Branagh's Belfast boosts Oscars hopes with Toronto prize

-OTTAWA (AFP) - Belfast, Kenneth Branagh's black-and-white homage to the hometown he fled as a child, raised its profile as an early Oscar frontrunner by winning the Toronto International Film Festival's (TIFF) coveted top prize on Saturday (Sept 18).
+OTTAWA • Belfast, Kenneth Branagh's black-and-white homage to the home town he fled as a child, raised its profile as an early Oscar front runner by winning the Toronto International Film Festival's (TIFF) coveted top prize on Saturday.

 Voted for by audiences, the People's Choice Award at North America's biggest film festival has become an increasingly accurate Oscars bellwether, predicting eventual best picture winners such as last year's Nomadland.